-By using the maximum working pressure, the accuracy is of course better than specified by the manufacturer (for example percentage of working pressure).
+By using the maximum working pressure, the accuracy is, of course, better than specified by the manufacturer (for example the percentage of working pressure).
 Also, the hysteresis error is usually expressed as a combination of mechanical and temperature hysteresis.

 Temperature hysteresis is the output deviation at a certain input pressure, before and after a temperature cycle.

 Hysteresis errors are not always specified separately but combined in a total figure for linearity, hysteresis and repeatability.